 Click on a domino to place it on the board OR click on a cell on the board to show the domino.

-Today’s Hard Pips Answer for April 14
+Today’s Hard Pips Hint and Answer for May 4

 Here comes the most challenging puzzle of the day.
 If you are facing issues in solving the hardest difficulty level, check out the hints and answers for today’s Pips hard puzzle.
 We have also given the steps to solve the puzzle if you want to solve it on your own.